open-wc/blog-posts/2019-11-storybook-for-web-components-on-steroids/README.md

 And as always please don't go crazy with new features.
 Use what is currently stable and available on your development browser.

-Note: You can even open it in IE11 and it will look like a lot more code but it will still work 💪
+You will have the best experience when you do not use a custom babel config.

 > The code here shows only the most relevant information
 > For a demo and more details look in the [EsDevServer-vs-WebpackDevServer](./EsDevServer-vs-WebpackDevServer) folder
 > You can start it via `npm run start`, `npm run start:babel` and `npm run webpack`

-### Sourcemaps
+### Source maps

 Luckily in most cases, even when working with compiled code you will see the source code.
 How is that possible?
 It's all thanks to [Sourcemaps](https://blog.teamtreehouse.com/introduction-source-maps).